The Vicious Circle

 Red bars = factor increases disability rate.
 Blue bars = factor decreases it.
 Salary is the strongest negative driver; population 65+ is the strongest positive driver.
 Income support rate, labour participation, and Haredi-majority are not statistically significant.
 R² = 0.698.

 Importance regardless of direction.
 Averaged across Random Forest + XGBoost.
-Best ensemble R² = 0.626.
+Best tree-model R² = 0.640.

 Both methods agree: salary and Arab population composition are the dominant factors.
 OLS identifies salary as the strongest single reducer and elderly population share as the strongest booster.
 Tree models additionally surface academic attainment, CBS socio-economic score, and child disability rate as major contributors — reinforcing the same socio-economic inequality axis and highlighting the intergenerational dimension of disability.
 Linear Regression tells us the direction (what to increase, what to decrease).
 Tree models tell us the importance (where to focus resources first).
 Together, they point directly to the actions in the last section.